bkavalar/Get_Clean_Data_Final/Codebook.md

 - X_Train: data with 561 columns data for each train row that corresponds to the Y_Train data and Sub_Train data
 - Y_Train: data with single column of data for each activity type on each data sample
 - Sub_Train: data with single column of data subject numbers for each data sample

+- Features: data with single row of data from the features.txt file with numeric values removed

 - imported_Test: data with combined data from X_Test, Y_Test, and Sub_Test
 - imported_Train: data with combined data from X_Train, Y_Train, and Sub_Train